-Introducing the Presidential Medal of Service celebrates a Nebraskan who has given significant service or support to the University of Nebraska and has promoted the impact that higher education has on Nebraska’s economy and well-being.
-It is the highest honor the President can bestow on a community member.
+The University of Nebraska’s Presidential Medal of Service celebrates Nebraskans who have given significant service or support to the University of Nebraska and have tirelessly promoted the impact higher education has on Nebraska’s economy and well-being.
+It is the highest honor the President can bestow on community members.

 To nominate an individual, please fill out the online nomination form.
-Nominations for the University of Nebraska’s Presidential Medal of Service will be submitted to the Office for University Affairs and then forwarded to the President of the University of Nebraska.
-Nominations must be submitted by Sept.
-10, 2019.
+Nominations for the University of Nebraska’s Presidential Medal of Service will be submitted to the Office for University Affairs and then forwarded to the President of the University of Nebraska, Ted Carter.

 The following guidelines are suggested in nominating the Presidential Medal of Service recipients: